daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 6. This process was repeated for N=24 fragment slurries, with n=96 total tubes with 1 mL aliquots.
 All remaining slurry in 15 mL tubes was kept in black mesh bag at -40C.
 7. All equipment was cleaned and sterilized.

 The sample tracking sheet can be [found here with information on aliquoting sample locations](https://github.com/urol-e5/apulchra_metabolism/blob/main/data/baseline_sampling/baseline_sampling_checklist.csv).

+### *A. pulchra high frequency sampling dissections*

+Danielle finished processing the *A. pulchra* samples from the fifth high frequency sampling (20221007) for dissections.
+The fragments from this timepoint had many more distinct gonads.

 # 9 October 2022